newalchemy/personal_projects/README.md

  - Diagnosing Psychiatric Illness with an LSTM, using a very similar method to one used in NLP Sentiment Analysis
  - Using XGBoost to predict forest fire size

+ The first two projects are the .inpynb files in the top directory, and the last one is in the forestFire directory.

 These projects were written as standalone programming assignments instead of software engineering projects.
 There's several things that I would do differently if I was writing these projects inside of an enterprise, including:
  - Making each script configurable with an outside configuration file that's loaded and parsed, so users can test multiple different